VIDEO RECORDING OF THURSDAY, FEB. 17, 2022 LECTURE

 Alireza Doostdar is broadly interested in religious reason and its entanglements with science and the state.
 His primary focus is on Shi'i Islam, which he approaches as a dynamic tradition shaped in dialogue with other religious and secular formations.
 As a West Asia specialist, he has conducted most of his ethnographic and archival investigations in Iran, but he situates the phenomena he studies in relation to global circulations that take his research far beyond Iran’s national borders.
 His first book, The Iranian Metaphysicals: Explorations in Science, Islam, and the Uncanny (Princeton University Press, 2018) received the 2018 Albert Hourani Book Award from the Middle East Studies Association (MESA) and the 2020 Vinson Sutlive Book Prize from the Anthropology Department at William & Mary.
 His next book is a study of the theology of Satan in Iran since the Islamic Revolution.

-This lecture is made possible through a generous gift from the children of Syed Safdar and Samina Kazimi.
-Through this endowed lecture series, the School of Humanities brings to Rice and Houston an annual lecture, seminar or artistic exhibit or performance by a scholar or artist whose research or creative works promotes understanding of Shi’i Islam in its many dimensions.
+Through this endowed lecture series, the School of Humanities brings to Rice University and Houston an annual lecture, seminar or artistic exhibit or performance by a scholar or artist whose research or creative works promotes understanding of Shi’i Islam in its many dimensions.